Lutzoe/lutzoe.github.io/README.md

 ## Open-Source Software
 I am developing and maintaining the [**open-source library TGLib**](https://gitlab.com/tgpublic/tglib) for analyzing and processing temporal graphs.

+## Tutorials

+* Upcoming tutorial  on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe  at SDM 2025.

+* Our tutorial on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at the WebConf'24.

 ## Teaching and Supervision